Miscellaneous very interesting stuff. I promise.

 Anyway, if you like your retro-gaming in a hand held form, then you'll like the GP2X (so long as your not one of those people who can't abide the control stick).

 A while into owning the GP2X I noticed my unit's battery warning light didn't work.
 I tried a nice little app for testing it and sure enough the LED was doa.
 A quick look on the forum and it turns out it's not unheard of, hence the existence of a test app.
-Oddly, instead of being upset about being sold a slightly defective product, I was happy to have a good excuse to open the thing up and take a look inside.
+Instead of being upset about being sold a slightly defective product, I was happy to have a good excuse to open the thing up and take a look inside.
 This is where (for me) the GP2X differs from other products.
-I approached the GP2X aware it had some technical/manufacturing issues and knowing it wasn't a normal consumer product but something for a niche audience to modify and improve.
+I approached the GP2X aware it had some technical/manufacturing issues and knowing it wasn't a mainstream product but something for a niche audience to modify and improve.
 It wasn't difficult replacing the LED with one from my collection, putting the unit back together was more difficult than I imagined though.
 Having an indepth knowledge of injection moulding and assembly from my years as a product designer, the GP2X has a few "features" in its design that are unexpected, that glossy centre strip which houses the LEDs is a bit weird and awkward in the way it interlocks with the front and back shells.
 It's a pain to line up all the port covers, power switch and the shells with only two hands!
-I'm not that keen on opening it up again anytime soon, this from someone who's opened up 100's of products.
+I'm not that keen on opening it up again anytime soon, this from someone who's de-shelled 100's of products.
 Let the merely curious beware!

 As well as lots of emulation, the GP2X has some really stand-out homebrew on it, I strongly suggest anyone intrigued have a look at the GP2X file archive.